bigstone-1206/conflict_practice/README.md

 # To practice resolving conflicts with Git and GitHub using pull requests, follow these steps:

-## Preparation main branch change version
+## Preparation main branch edit version

 ### 1. Create a new repository on GitHub, for example, named `conflict-practice`